nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/3-installation.md

 ---
 title: Installation
-contributors: [rigor789 , TheOriginalJosh, eddyverbruggen]
+contributors: [rigor789, TheOriginalJosh, eddyverbruggen, ikoevska]
 ---

-In order to use NativeScript-Vue, your system will need to be set up properly so that your applications can compile.
+To use NativeScript-Vue, you need to set up your system to compile your apps.

 ## Prerequisites